Translate

 · Safety concerns: The rock trail along the west side and north side of Bailey Pond could be tricky to navigate in wet or icy conditions.
 Other than this short section, footing is good throughout.

-The Madison Land Trust website has a revised map dated March 2021, which shows the correct trailhead connection to Race Hill Road: https://madisonlandtrust.org/wp-content/uploads/2021/04/MLCT_Ironwoods_Mar2021.pdf
+· Special considerations: On the Regional Trails website is an outdated map dated May 2016.
+The Madison Land Trust website has a revised map dated January 2022, which shows the correct trailhead connection to Race Hill Road.

 These are the major updates to the older map: Trailhead 2 no longer exists as there are houses on the former trail to the road.
 Another Blue Trail has been added at the top of the preserve to connect the V-shaped trails on the map.
 Trailhead 1 has been relocated slightly south and connects to the trail along Bailey Pond near the northeast corner of the pond.